1456 (11th June)

 , brother of King Edward IV in Calais.
 The marriage took place in secret without Edward’s permission.
 Warwick had designs on capturing Edward, placing the Duke of Clarence on the throne and ruling through him.

 The Earl of Warwick, captured Edward IV, and executed Baron Rivers and his eldest son.
 He tried gain acceptance for George to rule instead but he was not supported by the nobility.

 Warwick, moved Edward IV to Middleham Castle where he remained under house arrest.

 1469 (10th September)

 Anne’s father, Warwick, was forced to release Edward IV because he was unable to gain sufficient support among the nobles to put the Duke of Clarence on the throne.

-Anne’s father tried to work with King Edward IV but the relationship broke down again.
+Anne’s father tried to work with the newly released King Edward IV but the relationship broke down again.

 1470 (12th March)